💰 POCA Grants Now Available 💰

-The England Illegal Money Lending Team (IMLT) has funding available for groups that want to raise awareness of the issues of illegal money lending.
+The England Illegal Money Lending Team (IMLT) have funding available for groups that want to raise awareness of the issues of illegal money lending in their community.

 You can download an application form and find answers to our frequently asked questions below.